hexie1995/Sequential-Link-Prediction/Readme.md

 Note also: feel free to use this ensemble learning method stacked with other features of your liking.
 Theoritically any features that could generated with a partially observed network would work with that case, and note also completely unobserved case would require features that could be generated from the previous time slot.

-**If there's any question, feel free to leave a message on Github or email directly.**
+**If there's any question, feel free to leave a message on GitHub or email directly.**

 </div>